andrewhwaller/jesus-law-session-9/slides.md

     * Acts continues the pattern of extraordinarily pious centurions from Lk 7:1--10.
     * The Roman army was a thoroughly religious institution, with various divisions having their own particular loyalties to different deities.
         * It is remarkable, then, that a centurion would be described in these terms, i.e., not simply someone who worships God instead of idols, but someone who exemplifies Jewish piety and biblical justice.
+        * Significantly, a representative of a foreign idolatrous power is now turning to the Godof Israel.
 -->

 ---